Tab Hunter: 1950s

 In September 1955, the tabloid magazine Confidential reported that Hunter had been arrested for disorderly conduct in 1950.
 The innuendo-laced article, and a second one focusing on Rory Calhoun's prison record, were the result of a deal Henry Willson had brokered with the scandal rag in exchange for not revealing to the public the sexual orientation of his more prominent client, Rock Hudson.
-The report had no negative effect on Hunter's career.
+The article had no negative effect on Hunter's career.
 A few months later, he was named Most Promising New Personality in a nationwide poll sponsored by the Council of Motion Picture Organizations.
 In 1956, he received 62,000 valentines.
 Hunter, James Dean, and Natalie Wood were the last actors to be placed under an exclusive studio contract at Warner Bros.
 Warner decided to promote him to star status, teaming him with Natalie Wood in two films, a Western, The Burning Hills (1956), directed by Heisler, and The Girl He Left Behind (1956), a service comedy.
 These films also proved to be a hit with audiences.
 Warners planned a third teaming of Hunter and Wood but Hunter rejected the third picture, thus ending Warners' attempt to make Hunter and Wood the William Powell and Myrna Loy of the 1950s.
 Hunter was Warner Bros.' most popular male star from 1955 until 1959.

 Hunter received strong critical acclaim for a television performance he gave in the debut episode of Playhouse 90 ("Forbidden Area", 1956) written by Rod Serling and directed by John Frankenheimer.

 Hunter's acting career was at its peak.
 William Wellman used him again in a war film, Lafayette Escadrille (1958).
-Columbia Pictures borrowed him for a Western, Gunman's Walk (1958).
+Columbia Pictures borrowed him for a Western, Gunman's Walk (1958), in which he played a villian against his usual roletype.
 Hunter claimed, "When Gunman's Walk premiered the following summer, it was one of the proudest moments of my career."
 Hunter starred in the musical film Damn Yankees (1958), in which he played Joe Hardy of Washington, D.C.'s American League baseball club.
-The film had originally been a Broadway musical, but Hunter was the only one in the film version who had not appeared in the original cast.
+The film had originally been a Broadway musical, and Hunter was the only one in the film version who had not appeared in the original cast.
 The show was based on the best-selling 1954 book The Year the Yankees Lost the Pennant by Douglass Wallop.
 Hunter later said the filming was hellish because director George Abbott was interested only in recreating the stage version word for word.
-He also had a supporting role in the western They Came to Cordura (1959) (with Gary Cooper and Rita Hayworth) and starred in the romantic drama That Kind of Woman (1959) (with Sophia Loren).
+He also appeared in the western They Came to Cordura (1959) (with Gary Cooper and Rita Hayworth) and starred in the romantic drama That Kind of Woman (1959) (with Sophia Loren).